-This is part 2 of a 4 part series during which I share some tips and suggestions for successful community outings in the face of challenging behaviors.
+This is part 2 of the series during which I share some tips and suggestions for successful community outings in the face of challenging behaviors.
 At the end of each post, there will be a FREE download to help you take this information and put it into action.

 I cover lots of questions in the handout, but in summary, we need to consider: